llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       runtime implementations.
 * Clacc's OpenACC Profiling Interface support depends on OMPT extensions.
-As a result, any OpenMP runtime implementation must support these extensions to be usable.
-Moreover, any OpenMP compiler used after Clacc's source-to-source mode when compiling an OpenACC application must support the extensions, or some profiling data will not be available.
+As a result, any OpenMP runtime implementation must support some of these extensions to be usable.
+Moreover, any OpenMP compiler used after Clacc's source-to-source mode when compiling an OpenACC application must support the extensions, or some profiling data will not be available or will be inaccurate.
 Notes:
     * A graceful mechanism to reject registration of OpenACC event types for which required OMPT callbacks are not supported by the linked OpenMP runtime should be devised.